Bad Check Collection/Prosecution

 Prior to accepting a bad check for collection, the payee must send a letter to the person who signed the check, via certified, return-receipt mail.
 This letter must state the check number, the amount of the check, and why the check was returned.
 Also, this letter must advise the check writer that he/she has 7 days to make the check good (thus, this is referred to as the "7-day letter").
 Once the payee has received the return-receipt card and 7 days have passed, or the letter is returned for whatever reason, he/she can then turn the check over to the County Attorney for collection.

 A letter is again sent to the individual who signed the check.
 The individual is given approximately 14 days to respond to the letter.
-If the letter is returned, or if it has been delivered and no response has been received, the County Attorney will file a criminal complaint, and he/she has the discretion of asking for either a summons or warrant be issued for the defendant to appear before the court.
-Once a criminal action is filed, the defendant will then be assessed court costs of $111.00, a $10.00 service charge on each check.
+If the letter is returned, or if it has been delivered and no response has been received, the County Attorney may file a criminal complaint, and he/she has the discretion of asking for either a summons or warrant to be issued for the defendant to appear before the Court.
+Once a criminal action is filed, the defendant will then be assessed court costs and a service charge on each check.

 If the payee desires to have the bad check collected, he/she should bring a copy of the "7-day" letter, the returned letter or the return-receipt card, and the original check to the County Attorney's office.
 A brief affidavit will need to be filled out.
 There is no charge for this service.